AliceAntoniou/Zulip-bot-daily-xkcd/README.md

 This bot allows to recover xkcd comics. xkcd is a webcomic of romance, sarcasm, math, and language.
 There is a new comic out each day.

+<h3>RUN</h3>

+To execute this bot you can follow this doc: https://zulip.com/api/running-bots and replace `<bot-name>` by the bot.py file in this repository.

 <h3>USAGE</h3>

 - `usage`: print this text